supa2/Automaton/Machine-building-tutorial-2.md

 http://123.124.125.126/green
 http://123.124.125.126/next
 ```
 The web server wil respond with a simple 'OK' and send the event to our traffic light machine.
+It's trivial to expand this example to two traffic light objects controlled by the same esp8266, but I'll leave that as an exercise to the reader.